 Also, make sure you can maneuver a wheelbarrow easily to get to your garden.
 It needs to be located where you can get garden supplies to your garden as simply as possible too.

 12. Consider HOA

 If you live in a rural area, you may not have to consider where you put your garden.
 It is important to speak with your landlord if you don’t own your home before planting a garden.

 But if you live in an urban area, you’ll want to check your HOA rules before planting a garden.
 You don’t want your garden location to cause an uproar in the neighborhood.

 By planting your garden according to your neighborhood rules, this will ensure that you can enjoy gardening for years to come without upsetting any neighbors.

 But what if your HOA makes it challenging to garden?

 You should consider planting edible items that are also ornamental.
 You can plant asparagus in between flowers in beds.
 You could also plant blueberry bushes as shrubbery.
 It just may take extra creativity on your part.

 You could also consider planting a container garden if you have HOA or landlord issues.

 Now you have 12 items to take into consideration when deciding where to plant your garden.
-The right location can determine how well your garden prospers, and can also make caring for it much more manageable.
+The right vegetable garden location can determine how well your veggies prospers, and can also make caring for it much more manageable.